Overview

 1. Sample parameters from the prior, $\pi(\boldsymbol{\theta})$, to form training/validation/test parameter sets.
 Alternatively, define a function to sample parameters dynamically during training.
 Parameters are stored as $d \times K$ matrices, with $d$ the dimensionality of the parameter vector and $K$ the number of parameter vectors in the given parameter set.

 2. Simulate data from the model conditional on the above parameter sets, to form training/validation/test data sets.
 Alternatively, define a function to simulate data dynamically during training.
-Simulated data sets are stored as mini-batches in a format amenable to the chosen neural-network architecture.
-For example, when constructing an estimator from data collected over a grid, one may use a generic CNN, with each data set stored in the final dimension of a four-dimensional array.
-When performing inference from replicated data, a DeepSet architecture may be used, where simulated data sets are stored in a vector, and conditionally independent replicates are stored as mini-batches within each element of the vector.
+Simulated data sets are stored as mini-batches in a format amenable to the chosen neural-network architecture (see Step 3).

-5. Wrap the neural network (and possibly the approximate distribution) in a subtype of NeuralEstimator corresponding to the intended inferential method:
+4. Construct a NeuralEstimator by wrapping the neural network in the subtype corresponding to the intended inferential method:

 Once the NeuralEstimator has passed our assessments and is deemed to be well calibrated, it may be used to make inference with observed data.